-Cisco ISE-PIC allows you to generate certificate-signing requests for the nodes in your deployment from the Admin portal in a single request.
+Cisco ISE-PIC allows you to generate certificate-signing requests for the nodes in your deployment from the administration portal in a single request.
 Also, you can choose to generate the certificate signing request for a single node or nodes in the deployment.
-If you choose to generate a certificate signing request for a single node, ISE automatically substitutes the Fully Qualified Domain Name (FQDN) of the particular node in the CN= field of the certificate subject.
+If you choose to generate a certificate signing request for a single node, ISE automatically substitutes the Fully Qualified Domain Name (FQDN) of that particular node in the CN field of the certificate subject.
+If you enter a domain name other than the FQDN of that node in the CN field, Cisco ISE rejects authentication with that certificate.
 If you choose to include an entry in the Subject Alternative Name (SAN) field of the certificate, you must enter the FQDN of the ISE-PIC node in addition to other SAN attributes.
-If you choose to generate certificate signing requests for both nodes in your deployment, check the Allow Wildcard Certificates check box and enter the wildcard FQDN notation in the SAN field (DNS name), for example, .amer.example.com.
+If necessary, you can also add additional FQDNs in the SAN field.
+If you choose to generate certificate signing requests for both nodes in your deployment, check the Allow Wildcard Certificates check box and enter the wildcard FQDN notation in the SAN field (DNS name), for example, \.amer.example.com.
 If you plan to use the certificate for EAP Authentication, do not enter the wildcard value in the CN= field.

 With the use of wildcard certificates, you no longer have to generate a unique certificate for each Cisco ISE-PIC node.
 Also, you no longer have to populate the SAN field with multiple FQDN values to prevent certificate warnings.
-Using an asterisk () in the SAN field allows you to share a single certificate across nodes in a deployment and helps prevent certificate name mismatch warnings.
+Using an asterisk (\) in the SAN field allows you to share a single certificate across nodes in a deployment and helps prevent certificate name mismatch warnings.
 However, use of wildcard certificates is considered less secure than assigning a unique server certificate for each Cisco ISE-PIC node.